Law In Distress

 Associate Professor Nick Garrett (Ngāti Maniapoto) is a biostatistician at AUT.
 He has over 26 years of experience and has significant expertise on quantitative study design, analysis and interpretation.
 His experience spans a range of health topics including psychology, gambling, health delivery, intervention studies, environmental and social determinants of health.

-Madeline Hayward (research assistant) is undertaking her PhD in Health Sciences at AUT looking at Police responses to citizens experiencing mental health distress.
+Dr Madeline Hayward completed her PhD in Health Sciences at AUT looking at Police responses to citizens experiencing mental health distress.